google/shoptimizer/docs/developer-guide.md

 Importantly, the returned Shoptimizer API response will never contain `excludeOptimizers` attributes in the entries, so that the desired Content API format will be unaffected.

 This will allow, if desired, for more granular control of a batch request, in the case that some specific products in that request are not intended to be processed through a subset of the request query's optimizers list.

+Additionally, the number of excluded items is logged per optimizer.
+In the case of Cloud Run, this will be shown in Cloud Logging.

 ## 6. Writing a Plugin